readthedocs/readthedocs.org/docs/user/automatic-redirects.rst

 Good practice ✅
 ~~~~~~~~~~~~~~~~

-* Use `page redirects <Redirecting to a page>`_ if you are linking to the page in the default version of the default language.
+* Use `page redirects <user-defined-redirects:Page redirects>`_ if you are linking to the page in the default version of the default language.
-* If you move a page that likely has incoming references, :doc:`create a redirect rule </user-defined-redirects>`.
+* If you move a page that likely has incoming references, :doc:`create a custom redirect rule </guides/redirects>`.
 * Links from other Sphinx projects should use :doc:`intersphinx </guides/intersphinx>`.
 * Use minimal page :term:`slugs <slug>` that do not attract renaming suggestions.
 * When possible,